-- Because of the autosomal dominant inheritance, a critical review of the desire for children is recommended.
+Because of the autosomal-dominant inheritance, a critical examination of the desire to have children is advised.
 Fertility disorders seem to occur.

 LiteratureThis section has been translated automatically.

-Incoming links (25)Anetodermia; Axillary freckling; Bell button phenomenon; Café-au-lait stain; De bailey syndrome; De bailey syndrome; Dewlaps; Glomangiomatosis generalized; Juvenile xanthogranuloma; Klippel-trénaunay syndrome; ...
+Incoming links (27)Anetoderma; Axillary freckling; Bell button phenomenon; Café-au-lait stain; Cutaneous mastocytosis of childhood; De bailey syndrome; De bailey syndrome; Dewlaps; Familial cancer syndrome; Glomangiomatosis generalized; ...
 Show all

-Outgoing links (6)Irishamartom; Juvenile xanthogranuloma; Neurofibroma; Neurofibromatosis (overview); Nevus anaemicus; Ras;
+Outgoing links (6)Irishamartom; Juvenile xanthogranuloma; Neurofibroma; Nevus anaemicus; Pheochromocytoma; Ras Gene;